redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

             navigationIndicatorColor: '#f4eea9'
    ```

-6. Upgrade the helm deployment by including this quay-secret under  extraEnvVarsSecrets
+6. Upgrade the helm deployment by including this logo-secret under  extraEnvVarsSecrets

     ```yaml
         extraEnvVarsSecrets: